 Why should you visit Yokohama?
 Yokohama is home to the cup noodle museum (where you can make your very own cup noodles!) and is also home to Japan’s oldest Chinatown.

 Looking up at the gates in Chinatown, Yokohama

 I’m not going to lie…Okinawa is the only place on this list that I haven’t had the chance to visit yet.
 Everyone keeps on telling me how I need to visit Okinawa, and I have to admit, I am itching to go!
 This island is home to the Ryukyuan people who are the longest living people in the world and is famous for its beautiful beaches.

 Japan is a country filled with such diverse landscapes.
 If you’re visiting Japan for the first time, make sure you include somewhere little bit “left of center” or off the beaten path in Japan.
 You won’t regret your decision!

-And if you’re planning a trip to Japan, make sure you download my free phrase guide.
+And if you’re planning a trip to Japan, make sure you get access to my free resource library.
+Filled with checklists, phrase guides and anything you need for your trip!
 Just click the image below!